ManojKRISHNAPPA/Microdegree-26-12-2022/README.md

 just for practice by saleem
 sucessfully done creating the branch and pushing it to the git hub ui next to create 7 directories with readme.md in each directory

+sucessfully pulled from gt hub

+now testing to pushing to the git hub